 What was it like?

 I was 26 years old.
-I wasn’t a teenager anymore, yet was still a transition.
+I wasn’t a teenager anymore, yet it was still a transition.
 The Graduate Theological Union brings together students from different Christian denominations, with different histories and traditions.
 Everyone is welcome.
-No one is trying to change you in any way, but they are trying to help you to be more committed to your faith at the end of your studies.
-My coordinator even pointed this out to me: “I want you to be a better Adventist when you leave here”.
+No one is trying to change you in any way, but they are trying to help you to be more committed to your faith by the end of your studies.
+My coordinator even pointed this out to me: “I want you to be a better Adventist when you leave here.”
 In this academic community, diversity is valued and students are expected to bring that diversity into the classroom.
 Then everyone goes back to their faith and shares what they’ve learned.

-You have studied the Gospel of John in a special way.
+You have studied the gospel of John in a special way.
 What is your perspective?

-I was interested in the “signs” in the Gospel of John.
+I was interested in the “signs” in the gospel of John.
 In it, miracles are called signs.

 John doesn’t use the word “miracle” at all.